EESSI/compatibility-layer/ansible/playbooks/README.md

  - install a given list of package sets;
  - install a given list of additional packages.

 The playbook `install.yml` will execute this role on a given server.
-Currently, only Linux distributions based on RHEL 8 are supported on the installation host.
+Note that if you want the role to install Gentoo Prefix, this particular task currently only supports Linux distributions based on RHEL 8 on the installation host.

 ## Configuration